SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Porphyrin Metabolism I+II_Dalton.md

 			- you upregulate cyt P450 in order to proess MORE drugs, requiring MORE heme, like with cyt384, needing this so most heme depletion =
 				- derepression of ALA synthase reactivates this pathway, making even more ALA + porphobilinogen PBG.
 		- also terrible insomnia ):
-		- treatment - withdraw offending drugs. + administer hematin, which inhibits ALA synthase... and carb-rich diet which represses the same enzyme - like with glucose repressing ALA synthase. ii.
+		- treatment - ==withdraw offending drugs. + administer hematin, which inhibits ALA synthase... and carb-rich diet which represses the same enzyme== - like with glucose repressing ALA synthase.
+			- Hematin is a therapeutic form of hemin that can be administered to individuals with Acute Intermittent Porphyria.
+Hemin represses transcription of the ALA synthase precursor protein and allosterically inhibits activity of ALA synthase.
+Therefore, hemin reduces further formation of ALA and porphobilinogen, two neurotoxic substances that build up in AIP and cause significant symptoms. ii.
 Congenital erythropoietic porphyria -> uroporphyrinogen III synthase - basically this is supposed to make the linear go to the tetrad cycle!!!
 		- what happens instead is spontaneously we make **uroporphyrinogen I, where the sidechains are NOT asymmetrical!!!
 APAPAPAP**
 			- this is LIGHT REACTIVE, but Hydroxymethylbilane, which accumulates at first before becoming light reactive uroporphyrinogen is NOT.